Your 4-step guide to financial planning

 To get a realistic idea of your spending habits, add up your typical monthly costs.
 These might include rent or mortgage, transportation costs or car payments, groceries, gym memberships, cable or television subscriptions, loan payments and discretionary costs – like ordering takeout or shopping.

 Reviewing your paychecks, monthly bills, bank statements and even recent receipts in your wallet can be helpful resources as you reflect on your income and expenses.
-If you comb through expenses from the past month, you’ll be able to generate a good idea of what next month will look like as well.
+Once you start tracking your monthly expenses, you’ll be able to generate a good idea of what the next few months will look like as well.
 Taking this approach offers a snapshot of your overall financial habits without the stress of retracing and calculating years of your financial history.